cparmet/CHUGlife/README.md

 Separate from the web app, a Python script runs daily to update a file on AWS S3 that caches the database.
 The cache was initially loaded with [Instagram Scraper](https://github.com/rarcega/instagram-scraper).

-The animated owl on the web page is by the super talented [Irina Mir](https://dribbble.com/shots/3053961-Owl-head-spin), used with kind permission.
+The animated owl on the web page is by the super-talented [Irina Mir](https://dribbble.com/shots/3053961-Owl-head-spin), used with kind permission.